n-c0de-r/GamifiedMoodle/README.md

 ## Gamification Tools

 Our moodle turned out to include the XP+ plugin.
-This gave me an idea to incentivise interaction, as alsost any action would yield XP points and levels.
+This gave me an idea to incentivise interaction, as almost any action would yield XP points and levels.
+![Ranking list in the XP system](./images/Ranking.png)

 That way everyone could anonymously compare their progress with others, and also some sections would open up at certain levels only.

-![Ranking list in the XP system](./images/Ranking.png)

 ## Data Evaluation